hassio-addons/addon-homebridge/README.md

 Setting this option to `false`, partially disables IPv6 support causing Ahahi and Homebridge to only listen for connections on IPv4

+### Option: `insecure`

+Allow unauthenticated requests to Homebridge (for easier hacking).
+Some plugins require this as well.
+Be aware of the possible security implication this has.

 ### Option: `packages`

 Allows you to specify additional [Alpine packages][alpine-packages] to be